English | Español | 简体中文 | Tiếng Việt | العربية | 한국어 | Français | हिन्दी

 City Council Community Meetings:

-City Council Members will be hosting district level community meetings about the proposed budget in July and August.
-See the schedule below to find a meeting near you.
-If you are not able to attend a meeting, you can view a copy of the Community Meeting Presentation (Spanish version here).
+City Council Members hosted district level community meetings about the proposed budget in July and August.
+See the 2024 schedule below.
+You can view a copy of the Community Meeting Presentation (Spanish version here).

 Members of the public may dial into any virtual or hybrid meeting with the phone number 1-408-418-9388 or the U.S. toll free number 1-844-992-4726, and then enter the Webinar Number (which doubles as the access code) to join.
 Call-in users will then be asked to type in the four-digit password.